Organizational Rules for the International Council for Central and East European Studies (ICCEES)

 - Meetings of the International Council

 The International Council will meet at each World Congress and, at the call of the President, at least once in each intervening period.
-A properly called meeting of the International Council shall be considered lawfully constituted if at least one representative of each of the national organizations mentioned in art.
-3, point b. and at least three representatives of other national organizations are present.
+A properly called meeting of the International Council shall be considered lawfully constituted if at least six representatives of national organizations are present.

 Decisions in the International Council and in the Executive Committee shall be taken by simple majority vote, unless otherwise provided in these Rules.